StefanoUsanza-Reg/MYSQL_test/README.md

 <i>(SCENARIO 3:)</i>

-<b>GIVEN</b> una richiesta di acquisto di 5X sedie da uffico fatta il 24 settembre, priority Fast
+<b>GIVEN</b> An order of 5 office chairs made on September 24, priority Fast

 <b>WHEN</b> Supplier 1 has 10pcs in stock at 110€ each, and offers 5% discount for purchases of minimum 1000€.
 Min. days to ship order is 5